willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 When you put on your headset, Windows Mixed Reality needs a bit of time to reload your space.
 This can take a few seconds.
 If this message doesn't go away, make sure the protective sticker has been removed from the proximity sensor, which is on the inside of the headset between the lenses.
 If the sticker has been removed and you're still having problems, contact your headset manufacturer.

-### A message says "Connect your headset" even though I’ve plugged in my headset
+### A message says "Connect your headset" even though I’ve plugged in my headset.

 1. Make sure the headset's USB and HDMI cables are connected to the correct ports on your PC.
 Here is how to identify the correct ports:
     * USB 3.0 ports have a special logo with an "SS" mark (indicating "SuperSpeed").
 The port's inside piece is normally blue, whereas older USB 2.0 ports are typically black or white on the inside.
     * If your computer has two HDMI ports, use the one that connects to the graphics card, not the computer's motherboard.
 It's not always obvious which is which, though discrete ports are often located in an expansion slot on the computer.
 If you try one port and it doesn't work, try the other.
 2. Try unplugging both the USB and HDMI cables from your headset, then plug them back in to make sure they are securely connected.
 When plugging in the USB cable, do it quickly (try not to pause during insertion of the USB cable).
 3. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".
 Yellow exclamation marks on devices listed in Device Manager indicate errors reported by the devices connected to your PC.
     * If "Hololens Sensors" is listed with a yellow exclamation mark in Device Manager, double click on the device.
 If you see a **"Code 10: The drivers for this device are not installed.
 There are no compatible drivers for this device"**, follow the [instructions](troubleshooting-windows-mixed-reality.md#manually-installing-the-headset-driver) to manually install the headset driver.